5 Sights in Massa Marittima, Italy (with Map and Images)

 5. Castello di Monteregio

-The castle of Monteregio is located in the historic center of Massa Marittima, at the point of passage between the early medieval Old Town and the New Town developed from the late Middle Ages onwards.
+The castle of Monteregio is located in the historic center of Massa Marittima, at the point of transition between the early medieval Old Town and the New Town developed from the late Middle Ages onwards.

 Share